amazon-archives/aws-mobilehub-ember/README.md

 ![AWS Architecture Diagram](architecture.png "AWS Architecture")

-A serverless web application built with EmberJS using AWS MobileHub import/export functionality.
+A serverless mobile web application built with EmberJS using import/export as well as Hosting and Streaming functionality from AWS Mobile Hub.
-This web app utilizes AWS MobileHub for it's backend and the MobileHub generated `aws-config.js` for connection properties.
+This web app utilizes AWS MobileHub for it's backend resource automation and the MobileHub generated `aws-config.js` for connection properties.

+For a detailed walkthrough please [follow the blog post](TODOINSERTBLOGPOST).

 ## Prerequisites